safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 <tr>
 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
-A trigger stores the incoming message event details as JSON however for the standard protocols FME is able to flatten the JSON down into it's separate elements so the workspace or other subsequent action does not need to be able to handle this.
+A trigger stores the incoming message event details as JSON however for the standard protocols FME is able to flatten the JSON down into its separate elements so the workspace or other subsequent action does not need to be able to handle this.
 <br>If your trigger contains information from a webhook that is buried in the JSON you can parse the entire message into a parameter to flatten using JSON transformers in FME Workbench.
 </span>
 </td>